 1. Situational Analysis

-Nepal’s social security or social protection system is in its nascent stages evolving from government budget speeches without a strong legal foundation.
+Nepal’s social security or social protection system is in its nascent stages, evolving from government budget speeches that lack a strong legal foundation.
 However, the 2015 Constitution established a legal basis for social protection, recognizing fundamental rights to social security, employment, education, health, food, and housing.
-Key laws such as the Right to Employment Act (2018) and the Social Security Act (2018) support programs like the Prime Minister's Employment Programme and cash transfers, while the Contribution-Based Social Security Act (2017) introduces new contributory schemes.
+Key laws such as the Right to Employment Act (2018) and the Social Security Act (2018) support programs like the Prime Minister's Employment Program and cash transfers, while the Contribution-Based Social Security Act (2017) introduces new contributory schemes.
 Despite progress, the lack of a cohesive and comprehensive social protection policy framework has resulted in fragmented implementation of existing laws and programs.
 This fragmentation, especially in health-related schemes, exacerbates inefficiencies and overlaps, hindering the system's overall impact [12].

-Nepal has more than 70 social security programs, but only about one third of the population has access to them.
-Approximately 20.1 million Nepalis remain without any form of social protection [11].
+Nepal has over 70 social security programs, but only about one-third of the population can access them.
+Approximately 20.1 million Nepalis remain without social protection [11].
 The Social Security Fund (SSF), introduced in 2010, has made strides in covering formal sector workers but remains inadequate for informal sector workers, who constitute approximately 80% of the labor force [1].
 The SSF provides benefits such as workplace injury compensation, medical care, and pensions but has not effectively addressed the needs of vulnerable populations.

-Demographic shifts, including an aging population, exacerbate the system's sustainability challenges.
+Demographic shifts exacerbate the system's sustainability challenges, including an aging population.
 By 2050, the population aged 65 and older in Nepal is projected to triple, intensifying the demand for pensions and healthcare services [2].
 Vulnerable populations, including persons with disabilities, women, and elderly individuals in rural areas, remain disproportionately excluded from the system due to socio-economic barriers and lack of infrastructure.
 The government acknowledges these gaps but needs substantial policy reforms to create a more inclusive and sustainable social security system.

 2. Summary of Issues